-2.1. to represent the common interests of the Member Associations and of Guernsey’s international finance industry;
+- 2.1. to represent the common interests of the Member Associations and of Guernsey’s international finance industry;

-2.2. to provide a forum for the Member Associations to consider the interests of Guernsey’s international finance industry and how they may be promoted;
+- 2.2. to provide a forum for the Member Associations to consider the interests of Guernsey’s international finance industry and how they may be promoted;

-2.3. to work with the Island authorities to further the interests of Guernsey’s international finance industry by informing and educating the authorities as to the industry’s interests;
+- 2.3. to work with the Island authorities to further the interests of Guernsey’s international finance industry by informing and educating the authorities as to the industry’s interests;

-2.4. to inform the Member Associations (and, through them, their members) of issues which may affect their interests; and
+- 2.4. to inform the Member Associations (and, through them, their members) of issues which may affect their interests; and

-2.5. to consult the Member Associations and/or their members upon issues of common interest.
+- 2.5. to consult the Member Associations and/or their members upon issues of common interest.

 3. With effect from the date of adoption of these Rules the members of the Association shall be the following associations (each a “Member Association” and collectively the “Member Associations”):

-3.1.
+- 3.1.
 The Guernsey Society of Chartered and Certified Accountants;

-3.2.
+- 3.2.
 The Guernsey Commercial Bar Association;

-3.3.
+- 3.3.
 The Guernsey Association of Trustees;

-3.4.
+- 3.4.
 The Guernsey International Insurance Association;

-3.6 The Association of Guernsey Banks and
+The Association of Guernsey Banks and

-4. Where a Member Association changes its name these Rules shall be read and construed as if the reference therein to that Member Association were to its name as changed.
+- Where a Member Association changes its name these Rules shall be read and construed as if the reference therein to that Member Association were to its name as changed.

-5. If a Member Association (a “Ceasing Member Association”) ceases to be an association it shall cease to be a member of the Association, provided that, if the Member Association is succeeded by an association (a “Successor Association”) which the Council is satisfied has the same or similar objects to the Ceasing Member Association then the Council may accept the Successor Association as a replacement to the Ceasing Member Association and, in that event, references in these Rules to the Ceasing Member Association shall be read and construed as if they were references to the Successor Association.
+- If a Member Association (a “Ceasing Member Association”) ceases to be an association it shall cease to be a member of the Association, provided that, if the Member Association is succeeded by an association (a “Successor Association”) which the Council is satisfied has the same or similar objects to the Ceasing Member Association then the Council may accept the Successor Association as a replacement to the Ceasing Member Association and, in that event, references in these Rules to the Ceasing Member Association shall be read and construed as if they were references to the Successor Association.

-6. Each Member Association shall pay annual subscriptions as they become due and in such amount as the Council shall from time to time determine.
+- Each Member Association shall pay annual subscriptions as they become due and in such amount as the Council shall from time to time determine.

-7. All subscriptions shall be paid to the Association and shall be deemed to be a debt due to the Treasurer for the time being (in their capacity as such).
+- All subscriptions shall be paid to the Association and shall be deemed to be a debt due to the Treasurer for the time being (in their capacity as such).

 MEETINGS OF MEMBERS OF MEMBER ASSOCIATIONS

-8.The Council may from time to time, at its discretion, convene meetings which members of the Member Associations and representatives of such members (and such other persons as the Council shall think fit) to discuss or seek guidance on such matters as the Council think fit.
+10.The Council may from time to time, at its discretion, convene meetings where members of the Member Associations and representatives of such members (and such other persons as the Council shall think fit) can discuss or seek guidance on such matters as the Council think fit.

-8.1 The Council (and any other representatives or guests as the Council finds appropriate) shall meet monthly to discuss or seek guidance on such matters as the Council think fit, unless the Council deems it otherwise appropriate to cancel such meetings.
+- 10.1.
+The Council (and any other representatives or guests as the Council finds appropriate) shall meet monthly to discuss or seek guidance on such matters as the Council think fit, unless the Council deems it otherwise appropriate to cancel such meetings.

+- 10.2.
+The Chair may convene a general meeting open to members of Member Associations and representatives of such members.
 The agenda and procedure of such meeting shall be at the discretion of the Chair but shall generally include reports of the Treasurer and Chair for the period since the last such meeting.
 The meeting should also provide some opportunity for attendees to raise questions in relation to the activities and affairs of the Association.

 11.The management of the affairs of the Association shall be delegated to a Council consisting of:

-9.1. a Chair and a Deputy Chair neither of whom shall be entitled to sit as a representative of any Member Association; and
+- 11.1. a Chair and a Deputy Chair neither of whom shall be entitled to sit as a representative of any Member Association; and

-9.3. other ordinary Council Members as may be appointed by the Council from time to time at their discretion.
+- 11.3. other ordinary Council Members as may be appointed by the Council from time to time at their discretion.
 Such appointments and their mandates and responsibilities to be subject to review and ratification by the Council at least annually.

-10.The following persons may not be a Council Member or an Alternate Council Member:-
+12.The following persons may not be a Council Member or an Alternate Council Member:-

 A member of the States of Deliberation;